garykac/shinjuku/design-notes/07-new-cards.md

 ### Update Card Layout

-Since the cards are being updated anyway, now is a good time to update some of the information on the card based on playtest feedback.
+Since the cards are being changed anyway, now is a good time to update some of the information on the card based on playtest feedback.

 Two things that were requested were: